-The different types of lead nurturing campaign can be included in the strategy are:
+The different types of lead nurturing campaigns that can be included in the strategy are:

 Welcome emails can be used to nurture leads.
 In the initial email, it’s important to get the messaging right as it serves as a first impression of the business.
 Welcome campaigns must contain educational information about your products and services.
 Such campaigns are repetitive and hence can be easily automated.

-The top-of-mind drip is a post welcome step that is designed to engage with your leads at regular intervals.
-The objective of this campaign is to keep your brand’s name in the conscience of the leads through consistent communication about the value of the company’s products and services without going pushing for a hard sell.
+A top-of-mind drip is a post-welcome step that engages your leads regularly.
+The objective of this campaign is to keep your brand’s name in the conscience of the leads through consistent communication about the value of the company’s products and services without going for a hard sell.
 The top-of-mind campaign can also be automated to create greater efficiency.

-Re-engagement campaigns are targeted toward inactive leads, with the goal to reinvigorate them.
-Relevant content such as helpful blogs, case studies, and new white papers can help re-start the conversation with these leads and motivate them to re-enter the sales process.
+A re-engagement campaign is designed to reinvigorate inactive leads.
+Relevant content such as helpful blogs, case studies, and new white papers can help restart the conversation with these leads and motivate them to re-enter the sales process.

-Product focused campaigns are designed for prospects that are already interested in purchasing.
-As prospects progress through the sales funnel, they begin to seek out more on product or service information.
-These campaigns ensure that the prospects make getting the right product information from the company itself, instead of a competitor or biased third party.
+A product-focused campaign targets prospects who are already considering purchasing the product.
+As prospects progress through the sales funnel, they begin to seek out more product or service information.
+These campaigns ensure that the prospects get the right product information from the company itself, instead of a competitor or biased third party.
 The content of the campaign must focus on your prospects’ pain points, how your product can address them, and the key features and benefits that will help along the way.

 The objective of a competitive drip campaign is to focus on product differentiation between you and your competitors.
 The idea is to highlight the advantages of using your product, as well as the disadvantages of not using it to divert prospects from your competitors to your sales funnel.
 It’s important to use the ghosting technique (not directly taking names of your competitors) and refrain from talking down about your competitors’ products as this can come off as distasteful.

-Industry expertise drip is designed for prospects who are in the middle of the sales funnel, to reinforce the advantages of your products and services.
-The campaign reminds prospects about why your brand is the right choice for them.
+Using industry expertise drips, you can reinforce the benefits of your products and services to prospects in the middle of the sales funnel.
+The campaign reminds prospects why your brand is the right choice for them.
 Press releases, industry reports, and high-traffic content can help to establish your company’s authority

-Promotional drips are designed to act as a final catalyst to push prospects to convert to buying customers.
-Creating the right offer can serve as motivation to buy for prospects who at the end stages of the sales funnel.
-An effective promotional drip requires personalisation that offers special pricing or additional features based on every prospects’ individual needs.
+In order to convert prospects into customers, promotional drips act as a final catalyst creating the right offer that can serve as motivation to buy for prospects who are at the end stages of the sales funnel.
+An effective promotional drip requires personalization that offers special pricing or additional features based on every prospect’s individual needs.
 A high-value incentive for the prospect can help close the deal.

-The upsell (or cross-sell) campaign is designed to capitalise on your existing clients.
-The campaign aims to move customers up the ladder by introducing them to higher-value features such that they expand the list of products they are using.
+Using an upsell (or cross-sell) campaign, you can capitalize on your existing clients.
+The campaign aims to move customers up the ladder by introducing them to higher-value features so that they expand the list of products they are using.
 This campaign helps drive more revenue with little effort from your sales team.

-Renewal campaign is designed for nurturing existing customers whose contacts are about to expire.
-It reminds your existing customers that it is time to renew their contracts.
-This drip can be automated to send multiple reminder emails over a specified period of time.
+A renewal campaign serves to maintain existing customers whose contacts are about to expire.
+It reminds your existing customers that it is time to renew their contracts, which is equally important.
+Over a specified period, this drip can be automated to send multiple reminder emails.

 Steps to create an effective nurturing campaign: